Stress in ordered systems: Ginzburg-Landau type density field theory: Conclusion

 \section{Conclusion}

 To summarize, we have presented a versatile method of computing the macroscopic stress tensor for ordered systems starting from a microscopic field description, where there is an intrinsic length scale (hence a finite intrinsic representative volume element) related to lattice periodicity.
 Within a generic field theory of Ginzburg-Landau type, where the system is described by a free energy that depends on a one-body density field (or order parameter) and an arbitrary number of its gradients, we have derived a general formula for the stress tensor given by Eq. (\ref{eq:general_stress_tensor}).
-Upon coarse graining to continuum scales, we obtain the macroscopic stress tensor which describes the state of deformation of the ordered phase as a continuum elastic medium.
+Upon coarse graining to continuum scales, we obtain the macroscopic stress tensor in the linear regime which describes the state of deformation of the ordered phase as a continuum elastic medium.

 By adopting the PFC formalism to describe crystals, we have derived the stress tensor for different lattice symmetries in two and three dimensions.
 In particular, we focused on the hexagonal and square lattices in two dimensions and bcc, fcc and sc lattices in three dimensions.
 For simplicity, we only looked at the equilibrium defect-free crystal configurations to derive the elastic constants at constant macroscopic density.
 We show how the crystal symmetries constrain the tetradic product sums which determine the number of elastic constants and their values.
 For instance, the isotropic elasticity of the 2D hexagonal PFC model is due to the six-fold symmetry of its reciprocal lattice.
 For the other PFC models, we have found regions in parameter space where the elastic behavior is expected to be isotropic, except for the bcc PFC model, which is always anisotropic.
-Using numerical simulations, we were able to test the regime of linear elasticity.
-We found that the 3D fcc lattice sustains a linearly elastic response in pure shear up to higher strains, whereas it quickly enters a nonlinear elastic regime upon compression/extension.
-In contrast, the 2D square and 3D sc lattices behave more linearly under bulk deformation than under shear load.
+Using numerical simulations, we verified the predicted linear elastic response of all models and found that the 3D fcc lattice model quickly enters a nonlinear elastic regime upon compression/extension.